D.C. region’s coronavirus caseload ticks upward to three-week high

 The Petersen House, across the street from the theater, where Lincoln died, remains closed.

 The theater closed March 14.
-It is one of the nation’s most known historic sites, and before the pandemic saw about 650,000 visitors a year.
+It is one of the nation’s best-known historic sites, and before the pandemic saw about 650,000 visitors a year.

 Elsewhere, D.C. on Tuesday will begin to reopen a slate of gyms and indoor swimming pools at city-owned recreation centers.
 Residents must book 45-minute appointments up to seven days in advance to ensure social distancing.